The-Marcy-Lab-School/Spring-2023-Curriculum-Sinchi/unit-1/lesson-7-grid/grid-practice/README.md

 ## Activity 2:

-You are creating your new Web Developer Portfolio and it has the structure that looks like this:
+You are creating your new Web Developer Portfolio and it has the structure that looks similar to this:
 ![portfolio mockup](./Images/portfolio-mockup.png)

 ### Instructions: